 - The IRB must approve the informed consent process and method of documentation, indicating whether the proposed consent process is appropriate for the proposed research activities and the target population as a part of the overall IRB approval of the study.

 - The UIC IRB may require that information, in addition to that specifically required by applicable regulations, be given to subjects when in its judgment the information would meaningfully add to the protection of the rights and welfare of subjects or improve subject understanding and voluntary decision-making.

 - The UIC IRB has the authority to observe or have a third party observe the informed consent process as described in the Institutional Oversight policy.
 The UIC IRB also has the discretion of appointing an ombudsman to oversee the consent process in cases where the subject is particularly vulnerable or becomes incapacitated during the research study.

 - Informed Consent: IRB Review of the Informed Consent Process.

 - Submission.
 Investigators submit the proposed informed consent procedures and consent document(s) with their initial and continuing review applications for IRB review and approval.
 This documentation is also submitted with amendments when the proposed changes alter the informed consent document or process.

 - IRB Documentation.
 The IRB documents their review and determinations involving the consent process in the meeting minutes or, when review occurs under expedited conditions, review guides.

 - Consent Process.
-The IRB reviews the protocol and IRB application to ensure that:
+The IRB reviews the submission materials to ensure that:

 - Modes of communication and materials are appropriate to the targeted subject population, including use of the targeted subject population’s primary language and/or reading level;